AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-linkshare-data.md

 1. Leave all other drop-down options as the default selection.

-1. In the **Date Range** drop-down, select whichever option (Sun - Sat, Mon - Sun) matches with your Start of Week settings in Magento BI.
+1. In the **Date Range** drop-down, select whichever option (Sun - Sat, Mon - Sun) matches with your Start of Week settings in MBI.

 1. Clear the **Compare Year-Over-Year Data** checkbox.